Goinza/Plugins-for-SRPG-Studio/Weapons and Items as Original Data/$readme.txt

     -Change the value in Value 1 to set the level requirement.
 If you leave it at zero, there is no level requirement.
     -You can also add the following requirements in the Multiple Data window: units and classes.
 If a unit that gains a level meets at least one of the requirements, on top of already meeting the level requirement, then it will be able to use that weapon or item.
+    -Original data needs to have keyword "Spell"

 IMPORTANT: To make this work, you need to create a Execute Script event of the type Execute Code and write the next line of code:
     MagicAttackControl.setSpellsAllUnits();
 KNOWN ISSUE: This system doesn't work on guest units.
 However, it does work for event guest units.
 IF YOU USE GUEST UNITS THAT ARE NOT CREATED THROUGH EVENTS THE GAME WILL CRASH

+GAME CRASH POTENTIAL: In Database > Config, make sure "Skip weapon select menu when only have 1 weapon" is NOT checked.
+This option does not consider Weapon and Items as Original Data.
+    The problems:
+	- If you have 1 normal weapon, the game will incorrectly ignore any Original Data weapons and skip the weapon select menu.
+	- If you have no normal weapons but do have Original Data weapons, the game will crash when trying to show the weapon select menu.

 CONFIGURE SETTINGS
 You can change some options of this plugin by opening the _config.js file with a text editor like Notepad.